 In addition to select airports, CLEAR is also in use at certain arenas, stadiums, and other venues.
 Some examples include the Staples Center and Banc of California Stadium in Los Angeles, T-Mobile Park in Seattle, Globe Life Field in Dallas, and a number of others.
 Again, at these locations, there may be a specific checkpoint that CLEAR customers will need to use, so be sure to check the site or app before your arrival.

 The cost of CLEAR (and available discounts)

-There may be ways for consumers to save on this sum.
-This includes two airline partnerships that offer discounts: Delta and United.
+There are a number of ways to save on this sum.
+These include two airline partnerships that offer discounts: Delta and United.

 Here’s a look at special pricing for Delta SkyMiles and United MileagePlus members: